JLLeitschuh/security-research/README.md

 ## My Disclosure Policy

-**My vulnerability disclosure follows Google's [90-day vulnerability disclosure policy](https://www.google.com/about/appsecurity/) (I'm not an employee of Google, I just like their policy).
+**My vulnerability disclosure follows the OpenSource Security Foundation (OpenSSF) Outbound Vulnerability Disclosure Policy [90-day vulnerability disclosure policy](https://openssf.org/about/vulnerability-disclosure-policy/).
 Full disclosure will occur either at the end of the 90-day deadline or whenever a patch is made widely available, whichever occurs first.**